 This can include implementing pest control measures, proper waste management, and regular building maintenance.

-Prevention and control measures are crucial in ensuring a safe and healthy workplace for employees.
+Prevention and control measures are crucial in ensuring employees' safe and healthy workplaces.
 Employers have a legal and moral responsibility to provide a workplace that is free from hazards and where employees can perform their jobs without risking their health and safety.

 Here are some of the common approaches for prevention and control measures.